Leica M10-P vs Nikon D700

 |7.||Leica M-E Typ 240||Y||mono / -||-||-||-||2.0||-||-||-|

 |9.||Leica M Typ 262||Y||- / -||-||-||-||2.0||-||-||-|

 |10.||Leica SL||Y||stereo / mono||Y||Y||full||3.0||Y||-||-|

 It is notable that the M10-P offers wifi support, while the D700 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 Studio photographers will appreciate that the Nikon D700 (unlike the M10-P) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The M10-P is a recent model that features in the current product line-up of Leica.
-In contrast, the D700 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D700 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D700 was succeeded by the Nikon D800.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Leica M10-P Manual (free pdf) or the online Nikon D700 Manual.
+Further information on the features and operation of the M10-P and D700 can be found, respectively, in the Leica M10-P Manual (free pdf) or the online Nikon D700 Manual.

 So how do things add up?
 Is the Leica M10-P better than the Nikon D700 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.